 On or around March 31, 2004, NHT Global U.S. received a letter from John Loghry, a former NHT Global distributor, alleging that NHT Global U.S. had breached its distributorship agreement with Mr. Loghry and that the Company had breached an agreement to issue shares of the Company's common stock to Mr. Loghry.
 On May 13, 2004, NHT Global U.S. and the Company filed an action against Mr. Loghry in the United States District Court for the Northern District of Texas (the "Loghry Case") for disparagement and to declare that they were not liable to Mr. Loghry on his alleged claims.
 Mr. Loghry filed counterclaims against the Company and NHT Global U.S. for fraud and breach of contract, as well as related claims of fraud, tortuous interference and conspiracy against Mark Woodburn and Terry LaCore (who were officers and directors at that time) and an NHT Global distributor.
 In February 2005, the court dismissed all of Mr. Loghry's claims against the individual defendants, except the claims for fraud and conspiracy to commit fraud.
 Mr. Loghry then filed amended counterclaims and, on June 2, 2005, the Company and the other counterclaim defendants moved to dismiss the counterclaims on the grounds that the claims were barred by Mr. Loghry's failure to disclose their existence when he filed for personal bankruptcy in September 2002.
 On June 30, 2005, the U.S. Bankruptcy Court for the District of Nebraska granted Mr. Loghry's request to reopen his bankruptcy case.
 On September 6, 2005, the United States Trustee filed an action in the U.S. District Court for the District of Nebraska (the "Trustee's Case") asserting Loghry's claims against the same defendants.
 On February 21, 2006, the Trustee's Case was transferred to the United States District Court for the Northern District of Texas.
 On March 30, 2007, the District Court granted summary judgment against Mr. Loghry for lack of standing and against the Company on some of its claims.
 The Company dismissed its remaining claims against Mr. Loghry and moved for entry of a final judgment against Mr. Loghry.
 The Court has declined to enter final judgment against Loghry until the Trustee's Case is resolved.
+The Company filed for summary judgment against the Trustee on November 5, 2007.
 The Company continues to deny the allegations of the United States Trustee and intends to vigorously contest the Trustee's Case, which has been set for trial in February 2008.
 An unfavorable judgment could have a material adverse effect on the financial condition of the Company.

 On September 11, 2006, a putative class action lawsuit was filed in the United States District Court for the Northern District of Texas by The Rosen Law Firm P.A. purportedly on behalf of certain purchasers of the Company's common stock to recover damages caused by alleged violations of federal securities laws.
 The lawsuit names the Company and certain current and former officers and directors as defendants.
 On February 20, 2007, the named plaintiffs filed an amended complaint.
-On April 23, 2007, the Company and the other defendants filed motions to dismiss, which have been responded to and remain pending.
+On April 23, 2007, the Company and the other defendants filed motions to dismiss the lawsuit.
+On June 22, 2007, the plaintiffs filed a response in opposition of the motions to dismiss.
+On July 23, 2007, the Company and the other defendants filed replies to the plaintiffs' opposition to the motions to dismiss.
 The Company believes that the claims alleged in this lawsuit are without merit, and the Company intends to vigorously defend this lawsuit.